-Despite these high profile cases and tens of thousands of other similar lawsuits, Roundup® and other weed killers containing glyphosate remain available for sale in the United States.
+Despite these high profile cases and tens of thousands of other similar lawsuits, Roundup and other weed killers containing glyphosate remain available for sale in the United States.
+(Note that in July 2021, Bayer announced a plan to introduce a glyphosate-free version of Roundup for residential use by 2023.)

-There are at least two reasons why Roundup® is still on store shelves.
+There are at least two reasons why Roundup will likely remain available for commercial/agricultural use for the near future.
 The first reason has to do with its widespread use and the extensive reliance on glyphosate by farmers and other food producers.
-Roundup® and other herbicides containing glyphosate allow farmers to reduce production costs and increase harvest yields.
+Roundup and other herbicides containing glyphosate allow farmers to reduce production costs and increase harvest yields.

 For example, farmers apply glyphosate to their crops to help dry them out faster, or to help kill unwanted leaves.
 This can significantly reduce the time it takes to harvest a crop.
 This is especially useful in regions where growing and harvesting periods are relatively short.